erin-nielsen/ldap2pg/README.md

 		06:14:50 INFO   Connected to LDAP directory.                     uri=ldap://example.com authzid="dn:cn=admin,dc=edb,dc=example,dc=org"

 ## ldap2pg Demonstration
-The specific steps you will follow during a demo depend to some degree on the ldap2pg configuration you have deployed.
-The following steps are a general guideline on how to perform the demonstration.
+The following sections demonstrate the steps to synchronize roles and users between OpenLDAP and a PostgreSQL database.

 ### View Groups and Users in LDAP
-Perform the following steps from the ldap2pg node.

-1. Show the 2 groups and 5 users that currently exist in Open LDAP.
+1. From the OpenLDAP node list the users that exist in the hr and marketing groups by executing the command:

 		ldapsearch -x -LLL -b "ou=groups,dc=edb,dc=example,dc=org" "(|(cn=hr)(cn=marketing))"